Rail travel in Germany

 New DB touchscreen ticket machine

-Very old ticket machine with keypad (on the left) and older touchscreen DB ticket machines (on the right)
+Very old phased-out ticket machine with keypad (on the left) and older touchscreen DB ticket machines (on the right)

 At a station, find a ticket machine with a touchscreen, choose your language, and then navigate through the menus.
 Like the online journey planner, it will automatically suggest the fastest routes.
 The machines sell all DB train tickets including some international tickets, special tickets (both for long-distance and regional and local trains) and tickets for local transport.
 Touchscreen machines accept credit cards, older ones do not.